George Bowen (colonial settler): Legacy

 Bowen is remembered by the naming of Bowenfels (originally known as Bowen's Hollow), Bowen Mountain, Bowen’s Creek near Mount Irvine, and the Parish of Bowen, all in the Blue Mountains area.
 Bowen's mother's former land, at Mount Tomah, is now the Blue Mountains Botanic Garden.

 His house, 'Bowen Mount', burnt down in a fire in 1914.
 The land was subjected to subdivision from 1960, although issues with handling sewage have limited the extent to which the area has been developed for housing.
 The area is now known as Bowen Mountain.

+His later house, 'Keston', at 31 Carabella Street, Kirribilli, was later the home of the politician and High Court judge, Richard Edward O’Connor.
+It was demolished. in 1912, and replaced with another large house.
+Still known as 'Keston', the second building survives, now sub-divided into apartments, and its former waterfront garden is now two apartment blocks.

 The State Library of New South Wales contains a number of photographs of the Bowen family, in the pictorial material from the papers of Rae Else-Mitchell.